Update: New IRS Memo on Bad Boy Guarantees

 Points to Note.
 Notwithstanding the foregoing, the GLAM is limited in scope.
 As noted, it is based on specific facts, including the likelihood of the relevant contingencies occurring in the future.
 Inclusions of certain contingencies may increase the likelihood that a guarantee would be enforced, thereby increasing the risk that the non-recourse debt could be treated as recourse.
 For instance, if a particular carve-out references environmental liabilities where diligence has shown that a material risk of such liability is present, such carve-out could increase the risk that the non-recourse debt would be treated as recourse.
 As a result, non-recourse carve-outs should be considered in light of the specifically applicable facts.

 Real estate tax practitioners should in general view the reasoning of the GLAM as comforting and in accordance with common practices in the industry.
 On the other hand, the GLAM also emphasizes that there cannot be a “one size fits all” approach to non-recourse carve-outs, since on particular facts the carve-outs could produce debt that should be treated as recourse for tax purposes, which for many real estate transactions would be an unintended and undesirable result.
 Given recent developments in this area investors would be well advised to focus their attention on the relevant facts and the specific terms of carve-outs to non-recourse aspects of real estate loans.

 Contacts.
-For more information, please contact either Brett Robbins or Michael Mendelevich in the Ropes & Gray tax department, Walter McCabe III or Chrystal LaRoche in the Ropes & Gray real estate department, or any other member within either group.
+For more information, please contact either Brett Robbins or Michael Mendelevich in the Ropes & Gray tax department, or Walter McCabe III in the Ropes & Gray real estate department, or any other member within either group.